nyolamike/dao/dao_engine/README.md

 - WHen data is being inserted as an array without specifying columns into a table one needs to follow the alphabetic order of the columns

+*** right now we need to add the ability for all sqls in a named query to be tracked